Set a friendly tone in your classroom with these 30 “Get to Know You” games, perfect for back to school or when welcoming a new student.

 These get to know you games have one common denominator — they ask students to state their name and answer a question.

 - Hot Potato – Have an object that you pass around, and when the timer goes off, the student with the potato speaks.

 - Musical Chairs – Place chairs in a circle facing outward (but make sure there is one less chair than students), play music, and when you stop, the student without a chair speaks.

-- Don’t Get Stuck – Set up chairs similarly to “Move If,” but give the student in the center a ball.
+- Don’t Get Stuck – Set up chairs like “Move If,” but give the student in the center a ball.
 The student calls out another student’s name and puts the ball on the ground.
-All students have to move to a new seat (make the rule that it can’t be right next to them).
+All students must move to a new seat (make the rule that it can’t be right next to them).
 The elected student has to go and grab the ball.
-If everyone is, then they are “stuck” in the middle and have to call a new name.
+If everyone is, they are “stuck” in the middle and have to call a new name.
 If not, the person can call out a new name of someone not in a chair.
 The round is over when everyone is seated except for the “stuck” student.

 Many of the easiest and most engaging forms of get to know you games involve art!
 Check these out.